 One reason I had been reluctant to get on board was that I had been on my own since I was 16 and had no choice but to pinch pennies and stretch every dollar, but since I was now making good money, I had turned into a “free spirit” when it came to finances; I was treating money as if it would never run out because, to my 16 year old self, it didn’t seem that it ever would.
 Additionally, having to do things on your own for so long also instills in you a sense of pride at being able to handle everything by yourself, and indignation when someone has the audacity to provide advice or guidance; I was a victim of this mentality as well.
 Connie, on the other hand, who came from a family with meager means, was determined to break the cycle and transform our lives, not only financially, but in terms of our health, our spiritual grounding, the quality of our relationships, etc. All she cared about was what worked, and this seemed to work, so we were going to do it, whether I liked it or not.
 So, with little to no understanding of how we should go about managing our finances, we took the FPU course and started practicing Dave Ramsey’s 7 Baby Steps to getting out of debt and building wealth.

 (Now, just a quick side note.
 If you are not Dave Ramsey fan, please don’t dismiss the main idea of this post, which is about the value of getting your personal finances together.
-Dave Ramsey didn’t invent the concept of getting out of debt or having an emergency fund, and he doesn’t have a monopoly on building financial integrity; he just created the plan that we happened to use.
+Dave Ramsey didn’t invent the concept of getting out of debt or having an emergency fund, and he doesn’t claim a monopoly on building financial integrity; he just happens to be the person who introduced our family to these ideas.
 You should follow whichever plan you think will teach you how develop the principles of financial integrity mentioned above, but when you pick a plan, you need to stick to it.
 Very few people become wealthy by chance, but absolutely no one stays wealthy by chance.
 Don’t let pride prevent you from accepting guidance that could transform your life for the better.
-One resource to check in to might be Two Cents at Lifehacker, TheFinancialDiet, EyesOnTheDollar, GetRichSlowly, or any of the other personal finance websites that abound.)
+Some resources to check in to might be Two Cents at Lifehacker, TheFinancialDiet, EyesOnTheDollar, GetRichSlowly, or any of the other personal finance websites that abound.)

 At the time we took our first course, I was the Plant Manager at a manufacturing plant that was struggling to deliver results.
 We were working hard on improving the culture and results at the plant, but traditional methods weren’t working.
 At the same time, I couldn’t help but observe how people’s lives were negatively affected by the poor decisions they had been making relative to their finances, their health, and their relationships, and I figured our results improvement efforts didn’t mean much unless we also made a difference in people’s personal lives.
 One of the initiatives we brought to the plant was that Connie and I facilitated the 13-week FPU course four times back-to-back, at 7:30 am on Saturdays.
 (For those counting at home, that’s an entire year of teaching a course on Saturday mornings on a volunteer, pro bono basis, simply because we personally understood the power that financial integrity would have on people’s lives!).
 As a result of this initiative, we began to see unprecedented improvements in results and morale at work.
 We routinely had employees at our home with their bills and statements spread out across our dining room table, receiving coaching and advice on budgeting.
 People were getting out of debt, putting aside emergency funds, and becoming liberated from impulse buying habits that were capsizing their earning power.